DataDaps/RevenueCalculator/README.md

 # RevenueCalculator
-A small script for my business to help me calculate how many jobs of a certain type I need to complete to achieve an inputted revenue amount per month.
-It will also show net income.
+A small script I created for my business that helps me calculate net income from various job types once I input them.
+It also calculatues how many job types I must complete to achieve an inputted profit amount per month.
-It was created as an exercise in OOP and to create a practical script that I would consistenly use.
+It was created as an exercise in usuing a bit of OOP with classes and functions in order to create a practical script that I would consistently use.
 A GUI with PyQt5 will be the next step.